demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 Some Cortex XSOAR-Microsoft integrations use the [client credentials flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).
 The Tenant ID, Client ID, and Client secret are required for the integration.

-When you configure the integration in Cortex XSOAR, enter those parameters in the appropriate fields:

-* ID - Client ID
-* Token - Tenant ID
-* Key - Client Secret
+To configure a Microsoft integration that uses this authorization flow with a self-deployed Azure application:

+1. Enter your client ID in the *ID* parameter field.
+2. Enter your client secret in the *Key* parameter field.
+3. Enter your tenant ID in the *Token* parameter field.
+4. Select the ***Use a self-deployed Azure Application*** checkbox in the integration instance configuration.
+5. Test and Save the instance.

 Alternatively, instead of providing the *Client Secret*, you can authenticate using [certificate credentials](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-certificate-credentials) by providing:
     * Certificate Thumbprint - The certificate thumbprint as appears when registering the certificate to the App
     * Private Key -  The private key of the registered certificate

-In addition, make sure to select the ***Use a self-deployed Azure Application*** checkbox in the integration instance configuration.

 ### Authorize on Behalf of a User